 You can stay at 9 Rooms for a minimum of a week or several months.
 Because many people are staying for more than a week or two, this is a good place to meet others and feel at home.

 9 Rooms is in Patan, just south of the river from central Kathmandu.
-We are just off of Ekanatakuna Chowk, in the alley right opposite the big tree.

 It’s not far from Patan Durbar Square and the many cafes, restaurants, shops, and markets that are in the area.
 See a map of our location.